 The Disputes Tribunal is a quick and inexpensive way to settle disputes.

-The Disputes Tribunal isn't like a formal court.
+The Disputes Tribunal is less formal than a court.
 A lawyer can’t represent you in the hearing and there are no judges.
-Each hearing is run by a referee, who will encourage both sides to reach agreement.
-If they can’t, the referee makes a decision.
-This decision is binding (you have to follow it).
+Each hearing is run by a referee who will consider whether it is appropriate to help parties reach a settlement on a case by case basis.
+Where this is not considered appropriate, the referee will make a decision on the dispute.

 Laws that cover the Disputes Tribunal